 Broadly, there are not many social indicators that can define class distinctions in society.
 People with university degrees are not necessarily wealthier than those without, and affluent Australians also tend to prefer casual clothing most of the time.
 Furthermore, unlike in the UK, a person’s wealth, education and place of birth tends to not make a significant difference to their accent in Australia.
 The only substantial social conclusion able to be made from the way a person speaks is usually their age (through their use of specific slang).

 Of course, Australia is not entirely ‘classless’.
 Social divisions do exist – particularly for the chronically unemployed and some marginalised populations.
-Society is also becoming arguably more stratified by competitiveness and the rise of the ‘Me’ culture.
+Society is also becoming arguably more stratified by competitiveness in the market economy.
 To this point, a 2015 study conducted by SBS found that Australians believe that they are more materialistic than ever before and also feel collectively guilty about it.

 Australian friendships run deep and are especially loyal.
 It is common for people to rely upon their friends or ‘mates’ in hard times more than family.
 Migrants and foreigners are often surprised by how openly and quickly Australians begin to establish the basis for this mateship.
 Moreover, relationships tend to be built on camaraderie rather than hierarchy.
 In this way, people tend to show respect to friends and peers through gestures of equality instead of deference.
 Considerable effort is put into being fair to everyone in social interactions.
 For example, it is considered bad taste to ask someone to do anything you would not do yourself.
 People who hold themselves in higher esteem than their mates are quickly reminded of their place.
 Furthermore, Australians tend to strongly dislike it when friends knowingly put them in awkward situations that oblige them to do something without having necessarily wanted or offered to.
 ‘Dobbing’ (reporting their misdemeanours to authorities) is also seen as unacceptable in a friendship.